cuulee/tiler-geobuf/README.md

 Implement a clean api for a server on just a raw geobuf datset, also incorporate that server into an existing mbtiles server via configuration.
 This will work by mapping each feature in a geobuf dynamic set to a positonal read of the geobuf file and then building the tile.
 The raw geobuf api shouldn't take long to implement however the configuration aspect with existing mbtile or mbtiles datasets may be annoying

 ## Notes:
-  * Api should allow for a full map or update on a dynamic dataset probably by the get or post request /dynamic_layer_name/update
+  * Api should allow for a full map or update on a dynamic dataset probably by the get or post request /dynamic_layer_name/update, this should allow you to set up a post server for live updates via something else, and then update the actual servering of the dynamic layer whenever although direct integration with a post server could be implemented or considered
   * Api should allow for multiple dynamic datasets
   * Api should implement some sort of rudimentary cache system for dynamic layers (mbtiles layers aren't super needed)
   * Should be aware that I'm now implementing a server instead of what would normally be a static process, this isn't something I'm super familiar with on a package level.
+  * Currently ignore the postgres implementation part of it, while this may be a big part of dynamic later, currently its much easier to build it off a raw geobuf set tbh.

 **This should be pretty cool though!**